German Continental Deep Drilling Programme: Results

 The KTB project utilized several innovations to drill design.
-The Kola drilling experiment had had problems with high friction that was increased by the vertical instability when drilling to such depths.
+The Kola drilling experiment had problems with high friction that was increased by the vertical instability when drilling to such depths.
 German scientists designed a new drill head which would maintain direction with a minimal lateral difference.
 The drill head was also designed to withstand temperatures between 250 and 300 C. The original expectations had been that this temperature would be reached at a depth of about 10 to 14 km.
 This is also the reason why the Upper Palatinate site was chosen.
 The Black Forest site had been considered suitable from a scientific view, but it was expected to have a higher temperature gradient.
 At the Upper Palatinate location, however, it was hoped to reach the Erbendorfkörper – a deep-lying mass that is believed to be on the boundary of a former continental plate and is identified by its characteristic reflection of seismic waves.

 Even though the Erbendorfkörper was not reached, the KTB drilling was widely considered a success.
 For one thing, the temperature rose much more quickly than expected.
 This caused discussion and a reformulation of theories about the temperature gradient of very deep drill holes.
 Other theory changes were also required – it had been expected that the large tectonic pressures and high temperatures would create metamorphic rock.
 Unexpectedly the rock layers were not solid at the depths reached.
 Instead large amounts of fluid and gas poured into the drill hole.
 Due to the heat and fluids, the rock was of a dynamic nature which changed how the next super-deep drilling needed to be planned.

 The experiments at the KTB produced interesting results.
 The initial seismic tests showed very different recordings compared to those near the surface so that the theories on the source of seismic reflections needed to change.
 Using the data, the reflections from depth could be interpreted better even when initiated from the surface.

 The first experiment, the "Dipole-Dipole Experiment" measured the electric conductibility around the drill hole.
 This showed lines of graphite spanning through the rocks that allowed the rocks to slide when under sufficient pressure.
 The second experiment was to exert high pressure in the drill hole such that the rock would start cracking, the "Integriertes Hydrafrac/Seismik Experiment".
 The resulting seismic activity was measured at multiple stations in the area.
 The conclusion was that the overall pressure came from the south, the African tectonic plate at work.
 The third experiment, the "Fluid/Hydraulik-Test," pumped large amounts of fluid into the rock which proved it to be generally porous.